Hmm... why are you here?

 The point, though, is that you can’t have both white components of the symbol while avoiding everything black.You can’t have endless background happiness and peace of mind, free of all discomfort, plus limitless dots of pleasure.

-Because you can’t keep chasing pleasure, gratification, and escape... while simultaneously expecting yourself to work hard and build better habits.
+Because you can’t keep pushing the buttons of pleasure, gratification, and escape... while simultaneously expecting yourself to work hard and build better habits.
 You just can’t.
 Not when you’re depressed, unmotivated, and lethargic—when nothing has the chance to stick.

 So at some point, you really do have to make a choice.